davidduckworth/frogger/README.md

 VSCode, PlatformIO, c++

 Notes:
 This game was first developed by my then-15yo nephew on Kahn Academy Processing JS (https://www.khanacademy.org/computer-programming/uncle-davids-frogger-oop/5254551307862016), which sports a 400x400 canvas.
 The HAT is only 240x240, so the screen drifts into focus as the frog moves.
-The library was downloaded from WaveShare's website, and placed into the project as a local project library, to make it simpler for others to develop.
-The original code ran too slow, so I made the movements skip ahead two for every one move, tripling the speed.
+The library was downloaded from WaveShare's website, and placed into the project as a local project library, to simlify development.
+The ported code ran too slow, so I made the movements skip ahead two for every one move, tripling the speed and adding some jerkiness.

-Future work might include getting it up to speed without jerking, and including more (Kahn Academy) games (especially for the rp2350, which has more memory).
+Future work might include getting it up to speed without jerking, and including even more (Kahn Academy) games (especially for the rp2350, which has more memory).